odoo/documentation/content/developer/howtos/rdtraining/E_unittest.rst

 .. code-block:: python

-  from odoo.tests.common import SavepointCase from odoo.tests import tagged
+  from odoo.tests.common import TransactionCase from odoo.tests import tagged

   # The CI will run these tests after all the modules are installed,
   # not right after installing the one defining it.
   @tagged('post_install', '-at_install')  # add `post_install` and remove `at_install`
-  class PostInstallTestCase(SavepointCase):
+  class PostInstallTestCase(TransactionCase):
       def test_01(self):
           ...

   @tagged('at_install')  # this is the default
-  class AtInstallTestCase(SavepointCase):
+  class AtInstallTestCase(TransactionCase):
       def test_01(self):
           ...